 Cannabis strains are constantly evolving to keep up with current trends.
-In the last few decades, new strains have incorporated more THC, and the potency skyrocketed.
+In the last few decades, new strains of weed have incorporated more THC, and the potency skyrocketed.

 Recently, medicinal cannabis cultivars gained popularity, too.
 These feature high CBD content and induce minimal psychoactive effects.

 This change in demand gave rise to new cultivars, marijuana options aimed at wellness.
 These therapeutic varieties offer more CBD and little THC.
 Many options in this category have a 1:1 ratio of these compounds.

 Some of the best new strains of marijuana are THC-dominant.
 These offer a unique blend of flavors and effects.
 Cannabis breeders combine popular and rare cultivars to develop marijuana options that give a modern twist to legendary strains.
 Great examples are the vast range of the new purple weed cultivars.

 There's a wide range of marijuana strains to choose from.
 Let’s have a look at some of the most exciting innovations in the cannabis industry.

 What's hybrid cannabis?
 Some of the best new weed strains fall into this category.
 These options are a blend of indica and sativa.